What is Window Tinting: Your Friendly Neighborhood Car Tint Guide

 UV Ray Reduction

-The glass used on vehicle windows by itself already has UV protection — but it’s usually the most basic kind, meaning there are still chances of UV rays coming in through your window.
+The glass used on vehicle windows already has UV protection, but it’s usually the most basic kind, meaning there are still chances of UV rays coming in through your window.
 There are usually two kinds of UV rays that contribute to the risk of skin cancer, UVA and UVB, both of which have different wavelengths.
-While most car windows can block UVB, UVA can actually go through them and it doesn’t help that 9%of the radiation that reaches us is UVA.
+While most windows can block UVB, UVA can actually go through them, and it doesn’t help that 9% of the radiation that reaches us is UVA.

 With the help of good quality car window tinting, your UVA blockage increases.
-Protection from UV radiation matters most especially if you live in specifically hot regions such as Arizona.
-The state’s temperature often goes as high as 120 degrees during the summertime eventually making tint films necessary.
+Protection from UV radiation matters most, especially if you live in hot regions such as Arizona.
+The state’s temperature often goes as high as 120 degrees during summer, eventually making tinted films necessary.

 Added Safety And Security

-Most car owners cite the need for better privacy as one of the main reasons why they choose to tint their vehicles.
-The fewer people see through your car windows, the more you avoid the chances of having something stolen.
-Privacy tinted glass or commercial tint ensures owners no outsider can see the inside of their cars but is only used on specific types of the window.
+Most car owners cite the need for better privacy as one of the main reasons they tint their vehicles.
+The fewer people see through your windows, the more you avoid the chances of having something stolen.
+Privacy glass or commercial tint ensures that no outsider can see the inside of their cars, but it is only used on specific types of windows.

-And besides the improved privacy, certain window tinting film can strengthen your tinted window’s shatter-resistance!
-In case of theft or accidents, the window tinting film will act as a bind, holding shattered pieces inside of the glass together.
-Tint films guarantee you that everyone and everything inside your vehicle will be protected during the worst-case scenario!
+Besides improving privacy, certain window tinting films can strengthen your window’s shatter resistance!
+In case of theft or accident, the film will act as a bind, holding shattered pieces of glass together.
+Tint films guarantee that everyone inside your vehicle will be protected during the worst-case scenario!

 Keeps Your Vehicle Fresh-looking

 Besides giving your vehicle a fresh look on the outside, tint films can also prevent your upholstery from fading.
-Heat and UV rays can lead to leather seats and other upholstery fading over time but because tinting films generally have heat and UV protection, your car will look as fresh as it does outside, inside!
+Heat and UV rays can lead to leather seats and other upholstery fading over time, but because tinting films generally have heat and UV protection, your car will look as fresh inside as it does outside!
 It won’t fade over time, just like that.

 Heat and Glare Rejection

-Another common reason behind tinting is keeping cars cool.
-In regions like Arizona wherein heat is basically part of most people’s lives, it’s important for them to keep themselves cool whenever they’re out and about during the day.
-Dealing with both the heat and the UV rays, you would need only the best of the best for your car windows.
-From heat reduction to being scratch-resistant, this extra layer of protection would make sure your vehicle could withstand anything under the AZ sun.
+Another common reason for tinting is to keep cars cool.
+In regions like Arizona, where heat is a part of most people’s lives, it’s important for them to keep themselves cool whenever they’re out and about during the day.

-But air conditioning costs a lot of fuel, so to lessen down their use, most people install tint films that focus on heat and UV rejection!
-With window tint film installed on their car windows, they can enjoy driving more without spending more.
+But air conditioning costs a lot of fuel, so most people install tint films that focus on heat and UV rejection to lessen their use!
+With tinting installed on their windows, they can enjoy driving more without spending more.